StarManTheGamer/poly-newdocs/docs/objects/world/Tool.md

 ### Activated { event }

-Gets fired when the user clicks while holding the tool.
+Fires when the user clicks while holding the tool.

 **Example**